[WordPress] Display related articles in conjunction with CPT UI! YARPP Modification Notes

 The YARPP-related files are stored under “path/to/wp-content/plugins/yet-another-related-posts-plugin” (where path/to is the absolute path to wp-content)

-I decided to simply remove the "yarpp-related" class from the div tag that encloses the area where related articles are displayed, and
+simply remove the "yarpp-related" class from the div tag that largely encloses the section where related articles are displayed, and

-This part is in a file called YARPP_Core.php.
+This part is located in a file called YARPP_Core.php.

-In the plugin editor, select "Yet Another Related Posted Plugin", then find and click YARPP_Core.php on the left.
+In the plugin editor, select "Yet Another Related Posted Plugin," then find YARPP_Core.php on the left and click it.

 In the version I modified (4.3.1), I simply deleted the string on line 1105